rebeccagoldberg/rebeccagoldberg.github.io/index.md

       - title: Reach out
         url: '#contacts'
     text: >
-      I've contributed to several publications in the social-emotional learning and youth development fields.
+      For insights and learnings from the S.D.
+Bechtel, Jr. Foundation's National Character Initiative, read this retrospective report from American Institutes for Research.
+Grantees share their thoughts on which types of grantaking supports were most impactful including grantee convenings and communities of practice.
     projects:
       - title:
         text: Explore grantee reflections on the Foundation’s National Character Initiative.
-        # the images are located in:
-        # img/portfolio/fullsize
-        # img/portfolio/thumbnails
         icon: AIR1.png
         url: 'https://www.air.org/resource/s-d-bechtel-jr-foundation-national-character-initiative-retrospective'
+      text: >
+     I’ve contributed to several publications in the social-emotional learning and youth development fields.
+      projects:
   - title:
         text: Discover the role evaluation can play in supporting continuous improvement in out-of-school time programs.
         icon: MeasureUseImprove1.png
         url: 'https://www.infoagepub.com/products/Measure-Use-Improve'